Skip to main content

 Yes, small intestinal bacterial overgrowth (SIBO) can drive GERD-like symptoms, including bloating, fullness, and reflux.
 When bacteria over-ferment carbohydrates in the small intestine, gas pressure pushes contents upward.
 Targeted treatment, often with specific antibiotics or herbal antimicrobials and dietary change, can resolve both sets of symptoms.

 Yes, low thyroid function (hypothyroidism) can slow stomach emptying and worsen reflux and bloating.
 Hyperthyroidism can also affect motility in the opposite direction.
-If your reflux is paired with fatigue, weight change, or temperature intolerance, a full thyroid panel is worth checking, not just TSH.
+If your reflux is paired with fatigue, weight change, or temperature intolerance, a full thyroid panel is worth checking rather than TSH alone.

 The microbiome influences stomach health by shaping inflammation, motility, immune tone, and even how you tolerate certain foods.
 An imbalanced microbiome can drive bloating, reflux, and lining irritation.
 Targeted probiotics, fermented foods, and fiber can help, but the right approach depends on your particular pattern.